onkelbeh/HomeAssistantRepository/README.md

 ```
 Run `eselect python` to put Python 3.7 on position 1

-Install Home Assistant (as root)
+Finally install Home Assistant:
 ```sh
 $ emerge -tav app-misc/homeassistant
 $ rc-update add homeassistant
 ```

+I could be necessary to install some components by hand, there are too many components to mask all in use flags.
+If you use a component which you want to be added as a use flag, send a pull request, or just let me know.

-## Upgrading to Python 3.7
+## Upgrading to Python 3.7 from a pre 3.7 system
-Take the example files from `/etc/portage/package.accept_keywords/99_homeassistant` and `/etc/portage/package.use/60_homeassistant` and copy it to your `/etc/portage`, a lot of unstable ebuilds are needed, because some of the stable versions do *not* support Python 3.7.
+Easiest way is to take the example files from `/etc/portage/package.accept_keywords/99_homeassistant` and `/etc/portage/package.use/60_homeassistant` and copy it to your `/etc/portage`, a lot of unstable ebuilds are needed, because some of the stable versions do *not* support Python 3.7, but this is changing eyery day.
 These files reflect some modules I use, adjust them to your needs.
 Find a list of the integrations I use myself on my production box [here](https://github.com/onkelbeh/HomeAssistantRepository/blob/master/etc/portage/package.use/60_homeassistant).

 Make sure your system is up to date:
 ```sh